HowToSD/cremage/readme.md

 Refer to [Installation Guide](docs/installation_guide.md "View the Installation Guide")

 # System requirements
-* Linux with NVIDIA GPU with at least 8GB of memory
+* Linux with NVIDIA GPU with at least 8GB of GPU memory
-* Microsoft Windows with NVIDIA GPU with at least 8GB of memory
+* Microsoft Windows with NVIDIA GPU with at least 8GB of GPU memory
 * Silicon Mac

 # Getting Started